pinktaty/EpidemiologicLibrary/README.md

 ### Scrapping Code

-- `/out`: Folder containing the static files for the website to be deployed.
+- `EpidemiologicLibrary/ScrappingCode/src/obtain_data_pdf.py`: Program that allows using the workflow used during the project for data collection.

+### Web Design

+ Wireframe and page structure available in english and spanish.

 * * *